Guru & Avalokiteshvara: The Remainder of the Text

 • And if we act in a positive way – even if it’s compulsively positive, like being a perfectionist and so on – at least that will bring worldly happiness.

 I think for many of us that is a little bit difficult to appreciate – that when we’re talking about positive karma, it’s still samsaric.
 What we’re talking about are things like compulsively “I have to be good” – it’s sort of a neurotic type of thing – “I have to be a good girl (or a good boy).
 I always have to be perfect,” and so on.
 That is a samsaric type of state of mind.
 Although it could bring a temporary benefit, temporary happiness, that is a type of suffering that is called the suffering of change.
 It’s not going to last.
 We’re never good enough.
-If you have that perfectionist streak, you know that “I’m never good enough,” and so you always have to try to be in control.
-So a big sort of solid me behind it to be in control and be perfect, be good.
+If we have that perfectionist streak, we know that “I’m never good enough,” and so we always have to try to be in control.
+It’s a big sort of solid me behind it that wants to be in control and be perfect, be good.
 Very neurotic.
-So we try to get rid of the compulsiveness of that.
-It’s not that you stop acting in a constructive, positive way, but you want to get rid of the compulsiveness; that’s the karma.
+We try to get rid of the compulsiveness of that.
+It’s not that we stop acting in a constructive, positive way, but we want to get rid of the compulsiveness; that’s the karma.

 We shouldn’t trivialize or minimize the difficulty of really understanding and being convinced that “If I act in a destructive way, it will bring about my experience of unhappiness.”
-That connection between our acting destructively and being unhappy and our acting constructively and being happy (even in our ordinary sense of happy) – it’s very, very difficult to understand how in the world are those two connected.
-And do you really, really believe that?
+That connection between our acting destructively and being unhappy and our acting constructively and being happy (even in our ordinary sense of being happy), it’s very, very difficult to understand how in the world those two are connected.
+Do we really, really believe that?
 Most of us, I think, don’t.
-You read about it, you hear about it, but if you really believed in it and were convinced, you wouldn’t act destructively, because it’s self-destructive.
+We read about it, hear about it, but if we really believed in it and were convinced, we wouldn’t act destructively because it’s self-destructive.
 That’s one of the most difficult things to really be convinced of.
-Because we’re not talking about what you feel during the act or even after the act, immediately after.
-We’re talking about long term.
+Because we’re not talking about what we feel during the act or even after the act, immediately after.
+We’re talking about the long term.

-There’s a mosquito buzzing around, and it really annoys me.
-So I smack it and kill it, and I feel “Great!
+For instance, there’s a mosquito buzzing around, and it really annoys me.
+So, I smack it and kill it, and I feel, “Great!
 I got that bastard,” and I’m really happy about it.
 We’re not talking about that when we talk about the effect of destructive behavior and feeling happy or unhappy.
 We’re talking about something much more long term.
-That’s very difficult to be convinced of.
-So this is a difficult one.
+That’s very difficult to be convinced of, so this is a difficult one.

 Inspire me so that, having roused my mind-stream